 I have an active ongoing research program on insect biodiversity of Northeastern Iowa and insects of tallgrass prairies that typically involves at least 4-5 students per year, with at least one summer research student (sometimes up to 5!) paid to spend the summer performing entomology research.

 Distribution of Fitchiella robertsoni, the ball-nosed hopper, a rare piglet bug in Iowa prairies.
-In 2014, we are performing a survey of the Spirit Knoll State Preserve in the Loess Hills of western Iowa for this hopper to help the Iowa DNR design a management plan for the preserve that considers the fire-sensitive nature of this species and other prairie specialist insects.
+In 2014, we performed a survey of the Spirit Knoll State Preserve in the Loess Hills of western Iowa for this hopper to help the Iowa DNR design a management plan for the preserve that considers the fire-sensitive nature of this species and other prairie specialist insects.

 Impact of Stream and Riparian Habitat Improvement on Aquatic and Terrestrial Insect Communities.
 In 2004, Dr. Michael Osterholm began a major stream restoration project in Waterloo Creek northwest of Dorchester, Iowa in Allamakee County.
 This project also involved establishment of native prairie in the riparian areas, and restoration of oak savanna in upland forests.
 From 2005 to 2012 we monitored benthic macroinvertebrate communities in Waterloo Creek, Duck Creek, and Brook Creek on site, and comparing those communities to South Pine Creek, a high quality stream containing the only known remnant native population of brook trout in NE Iowa.
 We have also been monitoring ground beetle and butterfly communities in the prairie reconstruction and oak savanna restoration.
 Student research on this project has been funded by the M.J.
 McElroy Foundation, Dr. Michael Osterholm, and the U.S. Environmental Protection Agency.